tock/tock/doc/courses/rustconf/presentation/slides.md

 ## ~~_Secure_~~ Safe

-Tock has isolation primitives that allow you to build secure systems.
+### Tock has isolation primitives that allow you to build secure systems.

 ## Embedded

 ### Definition A

-> Operating system, applications and hardware are tightly integrated.
+> Kernel, applications and hardware are tightly integrated.

 ### Definition B